Free Induction Decay

 Now, we will define a Phantom with a single spin at $x=0$ with $T_1=1000\,\mathrm{ms}$ and $T_2=100\,\mathrm{ms}$.

-Finally, to simulate we will need to use the function simulate.
+Finally, to simulate we will need to use the function simulate (note how the use of the @suppress macro prevents internal messages from being printed by the function):

 To plot the results we will need to use the plot_signal function